 Stage 2 — Setting the context

-As mentioned earlier, setting up the context is also a vital part of lesson delivery if you want your students to have the big picture of the class and see the lesson outcomes.
+Setting up the context is a vital part of lesson delivery if you want your students to have the bigger picture of the class and see the lesson outcomes.
 This stage makes sure the students are on the same page during the sessions and don’t get distracted.

-Present one paragraph of the text (normally the first one), ask the students to read it, work in pairs and come up with ideas of what the text is going to be about.
-This ignites their interest and makes them competitive in coming up with the closest story to the original.
+Present one paragraph of the text (I usually take the first one), ask the students to read it, work in pairs and come up with ideas of what the text is going to be about.
+This ignites their interest and makes them competitive in coming up with the story closest to the original.

 If the story has characters, places, events, take them out of the context and have the students recreate the story.